Kenny Harrison: College

 Harrison attended college at Kansas State University, where he captured three individual titles at the NCAA Championships, the most in school history.
 He was a 8-time Big 12 Conference individual champion in both indoor and outdoor long and triple jump.
 He holds school records in indoor long jump (26' 9.75") and outdoor long and triple jump (26' 11.5" and 56'0", respectively).

 Harrison is the first K-State Track and Field athlete to be inducted into the Kansas State University Athletic Hall of Fame.
-The former Wildcat letterman was an 11-time NCAA All-American during his time at Kansas State University from 1984-88.
+The former Wildcat letterman was an 11-time NCAA All-American during his time at Kansas State University from 1984 to 1988.
 Competing primarily in jumps, Harrison won NCAA indoor titles in the long jump in 1986 and the triple jump in 1988.
 He also won the NCAA outdoor triple jump crown in 1986 as well as being a three-time runner up in the NCAA Championships.
 Along with numerous accolades on the national stage, Harrison was a 15-time Big 8 Champion and still holds as of 2015 the school records in the indoor and outdoor long jump and outdoor triple jump.